MCT-master/mct-master.github.io/_posts_draft/2022-04-02-aleksati-nmp-over-5g.md

 # Results

-## UiO on NSA
+## UiO with the first-generation 5G (NSA)

-At our UiO location, the NSA network speed results averaged at around 400Mbps for download and 60Mbps for upload.
+At our UiO location, the NSA bandwidth averaged at around 400Mbps for download and 60Mbps for upload.
 This indicates that our transmission of 16bit uncompressed audio at 48Khz should have been no issue for the network, requiring about 1.5Mbps of bandwidth.
 However, adding video would render us closer to the 100Mpbs-1GB range where things could get interesting.

 The transmission sweet spot for audio was achieved using buffersize of 512.
 Experimenting with lower buffersizes resulted in massive jitter, noise, and audio dropouts.
 Unfortunately, the Lola software only supports buffersizes of either 64 or 32 samples.
 Therefore, we used jackTrip as our main audio transmission software.
 The optimal audio settings were following: